boldare/xsolve-associate/README.md

 Note that only one reference `$baz1` will be included as it will be detected that the same object was associated view `$bar1` and `$bar2`.

-It is also possible to collect scalar values, but in this case uniqueness will not be imposed on them:
+It is also possible to collect scalar values but in this case uniqueness will not be imposed on them:

 ```php